This quilt is a protest against the lack of services available to women and girls in the slum areas of Nairobi.

 Prior to the conference, the artists received training in embroidery from Christine Kibuka, Gill Rebelo and Sigrun Hansen, who are active in the Nairobi Quilt Guild.
 Christine, an experienced seamstress, supervised training.
 Gill coordinated and Sigrun handled logistics.

 Helped by this experienced team, twenty-two artists described their experience though embroidery.
 Their blocks were then added to the backing and exhibited as a quilt for the first time at ICPD.
 The quilt drew many visitors at the conference, culminating in a visit by Mr Dereje Dorofa, the UNFPA Deputy Director General (photo).
 The artists and AP hope that UNFPA can take over the quilt and use it in advocating for its important agenda.

 The quilt has produced other important outcomes.
 The artists completed their blocks during ICPD 25.
 This allowed them to participate in the conference – and thus represent the many millions of women who stand to benefit from UNFPA’s important agenda.

 The experience of training and working together also created a real bond among the artists.
 AP hopes to build on this and offer them more training, perhaps in bag-making.
 That lies ahead.

-Our thanks go in particular to Justine Coulson and Sarah Craven from UNFPA, who believed in this project from the start and made it happen.
-Thanks, as well, to UNFPA for providing financial support and providing our artists with a global stage..
+Our thanks go in particular to Justine Coulson and Sarah Craven from UNFPA, who believed in this project from the start and made it happen, as well as to UNFPA for providing financial support.

 Sigrun Hansen provided logistical support for the training.
 Bobbi Fitzsimmons made the backing for the quilt.
 Gill Rebelo coordinated the training project.